Gigantopithecus: Extinction

 Gigantopithecus fossil sites range across Guangxi, Guizhou, Hainan and Hubei Provinces, but those post-dating about 400,000 years ago are only known from Guangxi.
 Its youngest definitive remains in China are roughly 295,000 to 215,000 years old.
 Two possible teeth (PIN 5792/439 and PIN 5792/490) have been reported from the Late Pleistocene deposit in Vietnam, but these could actually belong to P. weidenreichi.
-The extinction of Gigantopithecus correlates with a cooling trend marked by intensifying seasonality and monsoon strength in the region, which led to the encroachment of rainforests by open grasslands.
+The extinction of Gigantopithecus correlates with a cooling trend marked by intensifying seasonality and monsoon strength in the region, which led to the encroachment of open grasslands on rainforest habitats.
 Because Gigantopithecus teeth dating to this time show evidence of dietary shifts and chronic nutritional stress, Gigantopothecus may have been less successful at adapting to these environmental stressors compared to contemporary great apes — namely P. weidenreichi and Homo — which could have led to its extinction.
 Similarly, Gigantopithecus seems to only have been consuming C_{3} forest plants, instead of the C_{4} savannah plants which were becoming more common during this time.
 Savannas remained the dominant habitat of Southeast Asia until the Late Pleistocene.

 Human activity in southern China is known as early as 800,000 years ago but does not become prevalent until after the extinction of Gigantopithecus, so it is unclear if pressures such as competition over resources or overhunting were factors.
 In 2024, Zhang and colleagues found no evidence of archaic hominin involvement in the extinctions of any southern Chinese animal.